michelle-min/ASD-word-learning/README.md

 # ASD-word-learning

 Code for the ASD and word learning experiment, using jsPsych.
 There are three tasks: polysemy, iconic PAL, and arbitrary PAL.
-(These are tagged as 'polysemy', 'pal', 'ico', and 'arb'.)
+(These are tagged as 'polysemy', 'ico_pal', and 'amb_pal'.)
 The order of these tasks is randomized within a welcome page and conclusion page.

 ## Polysemy Task